banerjek/marc-utils/README.md

 **Usage:** *marcfc [filename]*
 **Example:** *marcfc marc_file_001\*.mrc*

-Gives frequency count for each MARC tag along with total record count.
-Does not do subfields at this point.
+Gives frequency count for each MARC tag and subfield count.
 Wildcard expressions can be used to process multiple files.

 ## marcfix
 **Usage:** *marcfix [filename]*